-- (1) The Remuneration Committee shall develop and determine the remuneration policy and its application without prejudice to the provisions of CAMA 2020, and other leading practices and legislations on remuneration. - (2) The remuneration policy of each Licensee shall align with its strategy and consider the Licensee's performance. - (3) Levels of remuneration shall not be excessive but sufficient to attract, retain and motivate the Board members and staff of the Licensee. - (4) The Committee is also expected to review workforce remuneration and related policies, terms and condition of employment of Board members and ensure that members of the Board are fairly rewarded for their contribution to the performance of the Licensee. - (5) The Chairman is expected to prepare and submit a report to the shareholders at the Licensee's annual general meeting for annual remuneration with summary explanations detailing Director's remuneration, any substantial changes and the context which occasioned the changes.
+- (1) The Committee responsible for remuneration shall develop and determine the remuneration policy and its application without prejudice to the provisions of CAMA 2020, and other leading practices and legislations on remuneration. - (2) The remuneration policy of each Licensee shall align with its strategy and consider the Licensee's performance. - (3) Levels of remuneration shall not be excessive but sufficient to attract, retain and motivate the Board members and staff of the Licensee. - (4) The Committee is also expected to review workforce remuneration and related policies, terms and condition of employment of Board members and ensure that members of the Board are fairly rewarded for their contribution to the performance of the Licensee. - (5) The Chairman of the committee responsible for remuneration is expected to prepare and submit a report to the shareholders at the Licensee's annual general meeting on annual remuneration with summary explanations detailing every Director's remuneration, any substantial changes and the context which occasioned the changes.